marlapinkert/TEWA2/README.md

 # Theory and Empirical Research (TEWA) – Neuroimaging
 Teaching material for the [TEWA2 seminar at the Faculty of Psychology, University of Vienna](https://ufind.univie.ac.at/en/course.html?lv=200150&semester=2024W).

-Focus: Reproducable fMRI analysis using Python
+Focus: Reproducable fMRI data analysis using Python

 ## Goals
 <ul>